 A partnership is a smart option when two or more people want to run a business together, whether it’s with a co-founder, spouse, or trusted colleague.

-Types of Partnerships
+1. Types of Business Partnerships Explained

 - General Partnership (GP): All partners manage the business and share both profits and liabilities.